envfluids/monsoon-onset/README.md

 ## Monsoon Onset Prediction System Documentation

-This document details the architecture, components, and operational workflow of the data-driven monsoon onset prediction system housed in the `monsoon-onset-adam-dev` repository.
+This document details the architecture, components, and operational workflow of the data-driven monsoon onset prediction system housed in the `monsoon-onset` repository.
 The system integrates two distinct forecasting models (AIFS and NeuralGCM), blends their outputs, generates visualizations, and synchronizes the results for operational use.

 ### 1. Overall System Architecture